OpenMobileAlliance/oma_github_pages/content/testfests.md

 See at the top of this web page.

 There are 1 to 2 TestFest events held per year.
 These events are hosted in a variety of locations and venues throughout North America, Europe, and Asia.
 Registration fees are per implementation (engineers are free to attend) and vary based on the expenses estimated to cover the event.
-If you are interested in hosting a TestFest at your company’s facility, please contact our [staff](https://omaspecworks.org/contact-us/).
+If you are interested in hosting a TestFest at your company’s facility, please contact our <a href="https://omaspecworks.org/contact-us/" target="_blank">staff</a>.

 #### Prerequisites for a TestFest